SpenserKao/Calculating-Software-Application-s-Copy/README.md

 As a matter of fact, it’s a trade-off between resources (memory) and performance.
 Provided memory is unlimited, then loading all records once into memory before parsing and calculation could be ideal.
 But memory is not unlimited. <br/>
 Hence the adjustment is that up to pre-configured number, which is currently is currently 50, of records are loaded into buffered channel at a time.
 The buffered channel serves the communication between the process of loading CSV file and main program.
 With such change, tests indicate that the memory consumption stops peaking to its maximum.

+### Added Unit test, Especially on Checking Emptiness of Four of Five Fields
+A test file named calculator_test.go has been created to cover unit test of function ValidRec.

+### Added Option to display loaded CVS records
+This is an option to display loaded CVS records on screen.
+The option is __–i__.

+### Added Logging to File
+This is an option to log loaded CSV records and summary info into log file.
+The option is __–l__.

+### Added option to show version info
+Option __–v__ is to retrieve version info of underlying release.

+### Naming executable
+The name of application has been determined as __calculator__.